Glenview Capital Management: Investment history

 Glenview holds investments in a broad range of industries including healthcare, industrials, consumer services and technology companies.

 In 2013, Health Management Associates (HMA) and Community Health Systems announced that they had agreed to a $3.9 billion merger.
-Owning a 14.6% stake in HMA, Glenview objected to the terms of the deal and submitted consents from a majority of the shareholders of HMA to remove and replace the entire Board of Directors.
+Owning a 14.6% stake in HMA, Glenview objected to the terms of the deal and submitted consents from a majority of HMA shareholders to replace the entire Board of Directors.
 The merger was completed in January 2014.

 In 2016, Glenview became the largest shareholder in hospital chain Tenet Healthcare with a 17.8% stake in the company.

 In 2017, after Dow Chemical engaged in merger discussions with DuPont, Glenview and other shareholders pushed for changes to the plan of how the combined company, DowDuPont, would be broken up.

 In 2018, Cigna announced that the company had agreed to buy Express Scripts for $67 billion.
 After activist investor Carl Icahn called the deal a "$60 billion folly," Glenview declared its support of the transaction in a letter to Cigna shareholders, urging other investors to do the same.
 The merger was approved in August 2018.